descarteslabs/descarteslabs-python/README.md

 ## Compute

+- *Breaking Change* The status values for `Function` and `Job` objects have changed, to provide a better experience managing the flow of jobs.
+Please see the updated Compute guide for a full explanation.
+  Because of the required changes to the back end, older clients (i.e. v2.0.3) are supported in a best effort manner.
+Upgrading to this new client release is strongly advised for all users of the Compute service.

 - *Breaking Change* The base images for Compute have been put on a diet.
 They are now themselves built from "slim" Python images, and they no longer include the wide variety of extra Python packages that were formerly included (e.g. TensorFlow, SciKit Learn, PyTorch).
 This has reduced the base image size by